KikaniBansari/Arduino-IoT/README.md

-# Arduino-IoT
+# Obstacle avoidance car
-In this repository, all the projects that we have been working on based on IOT and arduino are in this repository.
-I hope you have fun with this one
+In this repository, we are going to make an obstacle avoiding fully functional car using arduino and bo motors, etc.